“An unapologetic and haunting tale of power, vengeance, betrayal and the eternal quality of love.”

-Perched high atop a rugged cliff, the ancient stronghold overlooked the inhospitable mountains and fertile valleys of his kingdom.
+Perched high atop a rugged cliff, the ancient stronghold overlooked the hostile mountains and fertile valleys of his kingdom.
 For centuries, this fortress had served as a sanctuary to the pious, God-fearing kings who had born the Wallachian crown before him.

 It was ironic that now, it was he who followed in their footsteps.

 Unaware of his presence, the blond beauty sauntered along the outer hedge of the maze, her green skirts billowing in the cold breeze.
 Idly, he studied her.
 She truly was a beauty, with skin so pale that it seemed almost translucent.
-But her beauty would not save her, she would die just like all the others he had brought here before her.

 “You could show her mercy, allow her to live...”
 A voice said softly behind him.